Road Traffic Offence Advice

 If you have failed to return your current driving licence to the Driver and Vehicle Licencing Agency when instructed to do so and they suspend your entitlement, it is non-endorsable.

 It is incorrect that ‘no licence’ means that your car insurance policy is invalid.
-According to Emma Patterson of Patterson Law, hundreds of motorists are wrongly being convicted of not having insurance because they were involved with a ‘no licence’ offence.
+According to Emma Patterson of Patterson Law, driving without a licence legal experts, hundreds of motorists are wrongly being convicted of not having insurance because they were involved with a ‘no licence’ offence.

 If you are charged, make sure that you get professional help because the Police often make errors with this issue regarding whether points are applicable to this offence or not.